 The mission of the RMTA is to build and operate a variety of public facilities and offer public services, especially transportation related, within the Richmond metropolitan area, each of which is operated and financed primarily by user fees.
 Our efforts are dedicated to the following constituents:

-As RMTA CEO, Gray is responsible for developing and directing the Authority’s long-range planning and development activities, including financial management systems, legislation, planning and design work, and construction activities.
-She also leads the organization’s regional partnership with the regional local governments, civil and special interest groups.
+Joi Taylor Dean currently serves as the CEO for the Richmond Metropolitan Transportation Authority (“RMTA”), a regional transportation authority that operates and maintains critical transportation infrastructure in the Richmond Metropolitan area.
+As CEO, Ms. Dean is responsible for developing and directing the Authority’s long-range planning and development activities, including financial management systems, legislation, planning and design work, and construction activities.
+She also leads the organization’s regional partnerships with the regional local governments, civic and special interest groups.

 Ms. Dean holds a Bachelor’s of Arts degree in Political Science from Hampton University and a Juris Doctor from William and Mary Law School.

 Leslie Chambers Mehta joined the RMTA as Chief of Staff in February 2018.
 She has nearly two decades of legal experience and has worked in law firms and nonprofit organizations.
 Most recently, Ms. Mehta was the legal director at the ACLU of Virginia where she was the head of the legal department and managed all aspects of complex litigation.